Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 “Like you said.
 She’s real smart.”

 Well, damn.
 Julian put an arm around Hoeff and dragged him off for a bit of privacy.
 “Okay.
-Like, I’m not the best guy with relationships or whatever, this happened by accident---”
+Like, I’m not the best guy with relationships or whatever, this happened by accident - ”

 “You’re fuckin’ kidding me!”